Due to its rich natural and cultural resources,

 increasing their community’s human

-resource capacity for tourism, the GDC
+resource capacity for tourism, the Gitga'at leadership are

-is working closely with village Elders,
+is working closely with village Elders

-the Band Council, and School District
+and School District

 #52 to develop a comprehensive strategy